Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Related Work

 \section{Related Work}

-\textbf{Novel view synthesis.} View synthesis is a complex and long standing research issue that aims at synthesising novel views of a scene given arbitrary captured images, and has become one of the most popular classes of research topics in computer vision.
+\textbf{Novel view synthesis.} Novel view synthesis is a long standing research issue that aims at synthesising novel views of a scene given arbitrary captured images, and has become one of the most popular classes of research topics in computer vision.
 Early researches on Light fields (LF) \cite{ng2005light} represented the scene as a 4D Plenoptic Function \cite{mcmillan1995plenoptic} $L(x, y, s, t)$, where $(x,y)$ represents spatial coordinates and $(s,t)$ represents angular coordinates.
-Then the spatial-angular correlations embedded in LF images are exploited for applications of depth estimation~\cite{2015Accurate, 7847308}, super-resolution \cite{9204825} and novel view rendering \cite{srinivasan2017learning, LearningViewSynthesis}.
-In addition to image based rendering and with recent advancements in deep learning, a grand of research using different forms of scene's representations were proposed.
-The first branch of researches are using monocular input, such as \textit{SynSin20} \cite{wiles2020synsin}, \textit{3D Photo20} \cite{Shih3DP20}, WorldSheet21 \cite{hu2021worldsheet} and \textit{MPIs20}~\cite{single_view_mpi}.
-Above monocular methods all first predict scene's geometry that is jointly learned with its renderer and color's representations by back-propagating gradients from rendering loss.
-Then the novel view's geometry that helps reveal occlusions and parallax structure can be reasoned and modeled with a reference to reference view's geometry.

-The second branch of research is using multi-view inputs that allow machine learning models to reason the scene's geometry using epipolar geometry and ray tracing methods.
-Several differentiable scene representations were proposed to store and render the scene with continuous volumetric functions, such as Deep Voxels \cite{sitzmann2019deepvoxels} and NeRF \cite{mildenhall2020nerf}.
-In addition to above continuous volumetric functions, a scene can be decomposed into a layered representation \cite{ldi}, such as MPI \cite{zhou2018stereo} and its followers \cite{mildenhall2019llff, single_view_mpi, Wizadwongsa2021NeX, lin2021deep}.
+The spatial-angular correlations embedded in LF images can be exploited for applications of depth estimation~\cite{2015Accurate,7847308}, super-resolution \cite{9204825} and novel view rendering \cite{srinivasan2017learning,LearningViewSynthesis}.
+With recent advancements in deep learning, different learning-based scene representations were proposed.
+Novel views can be synthesized from monocular input, they are \textit{SynSin20} \cite{wiles2020synsin}, \textit{3D Photo20} \cite{Shih3DP20}, \textit{WorldSheet21} \cite{hu2021worldsheet} and \textit{MPIs20}~\cite{single_view_mpi}.
+They share a common rationale, which is integrating the learning of geometry and appearance from rendering loss.
+The second branch of research is using multi-view inputs that allow machine learning models to reason the scene's geometry using epipolar geometry and triangulation, the scene can be learned as a volume representation either explicitly or implicitly.
+Neural/implicit volume representations can encode the scene as a continuous volumetric function, they are Deep Voxels \cite{sitzmann2019deepvoxels} and NeRF \cite{mildenhall2020nerf}.
+In addition to above continuous volumetric functions, a scene can be decomposed into a layered representation \cite{ldi}, they are MPI \cite{zhou2018stereo} and its followers \cite{mildenhall2019llff,single_view_mpi,Wizadwongsa2021NeX,lin2021deep}.
 Although these methods can produce photo-realistic results, they can only model and render static scenes.
 The next key step of view rendering is rendering dynamic scenes.